sodalinux/sodalinux-iso/README.md

 # sodalinux-iso

 The official ISO profile for Soda Linux.
-This profile is intended to be used with [archuseriso.](https://github.com/laurent85v/archuseriso) We will be replacing the tool we use soon with the official archiso method
+This profile is intended to be used with [archiso.](https://github.com/archlinux/archiso)

 # FAQ